Stock Number: 52092

 Stock Number: 30288

 Similarly shaped, but smaller statured leaves than M. pittierii, but seldom forms windows until mature.The leaf surface is entirely blushed with lovely ash-silver.
-Availability of this can be irregular; please inquire before ordering--for sometimes is ordered in considerable numbers for moss topiary projects, seriously...
+Possibly a Raphidophora often ordered for moss topiary projects.

 Stock Number: 30287

-Available now.
+Available soon as we have nearly caught up with the outstanding backorders.
 Rich ivory splashes on elongated, round tipped leaves; very beautiful selection of this scandent vine shingled with soft leathery foliage of deep green slashed with ivory white.
-The foliage remains quite small and the internodes long (even extended at times) on this demure species most at home in a terra...
+The foliage remains quite small and the internodes long (even exte...

 Out of Stock